Residually finite rationally $p$ groups: Introduction

 \subsection{Acknowledgements}

 The authors thank K.~Adiprasito, S.~Friedl, E.~Hironaka, Y.~Minsky, and A.~Silberstein for helpful conversations.
-The first author was partially supported by NSF grant DMS-1203964 and the Simons Foundation collaborative grant 429836.
+The first author was partially supported by NSF grant DMS-1203964 and Simons Foundation collaborative grant 429836, as well as by NSF Grant DMS-1711488 and by an Alfred P. Sloan Foundation Research Fellowship..
 The second author was partially supported by NSA grant H98230-13-1-0225 and the Simons Foundation collaborative grant 354156.